-Syntax [no] log-id log-id

-This command creates a context to configure destinations for event streams.
+Syntax [no] log-id log-id Context config>log Description This command creates a context to configure destinations for event streams.
 The log-id context is used to direct events, alarms/traps, and debug information to respective destinations.
 A maximum of 10 logs can be configured.
 Before an event can be associated with this log-id, the from command identifying the source of the event must be configured.

-Only one destination can be specified for a log-id.
-The destination of an event stream can be an inmemory buffer, console, session, snmp-trap-group, syslog, or file.
+Only one destination can be specified for a log-id .
+The destination of an event stream can be an in- memory buffer, console, session, snmp-trap-group, syslog, or file.
 Use the event-control command to suppress the generation of events, alarms, and traps for all log destinations.
 An event filter policy can be applied in the log-id context to limit which events, alarms, and traps are sent to the specified log-id.
 Log-IDs 99 and 100 are created by the agent.
 Log-ID 99 captures all log messages.
 Log-ID 100 captures log messages with a severity level of major and above.
 Note that Log-ID 99 provides valuable information for the admin-tech file.
 Removing or changing the log configuration may hinder debugging capabilities.
 It is strongly recommended not to alter the configuration for Log-ID 99.
 The no form of the command deletes the log destination ID from the configuration.
 Default No log destinations are defined.
 Parameters log-id - The log ID number, expressed as a decimal integer.

-to console

-Syntax to console
+Values 1 - 100 to console

-Description This command specifies a log ID destination.
+Syntax to console Context config>log-id log-id Description This command specifies a log ID destination.
 This parameter is mandatory when configuring a log destination.
 This command instructs the events selected for the log ID to be directed to the console.
 If the console is not connected, then all the entries are dropped.

-The source of the data stream must be specified in the from command prior to configuring the or memory log needs to be modified, the log ID must be removed and then re-created.
+The source of the data stream must be specified in the from command prior to configuring the destination with the to command.
+The to command cannot be modified or re-entered.
+If the destination or maximum size of an SNMP or memory log needs to be modified, the log ID must be removed and then re-created.
+Default No destination is specified.